lszymanski7/tic-tac-toe/README.md

 <!-- GAME RULES -->
 ## Game Rules
-The game is played on a 3x3 board.
+The game is played on a three-by-three board.
 Two players take turns marking empty squares with their symbol - X or O. In each game, the first move belongs to a different player to even the odds of winning.
 If one of the players marks three squares in a line with his symbol, that player wins.
 The game also ends when all the squares are marked and no one has a winning combination (Fig. 1.) - then it's a draw.

 <div align="center">